Guatemalan purchasing decisions are primarily based on price, service, and quality.

 There are several business associations in Guatemala.

-The largest one, the Coordinating Committee of Agricultural, Commercial, Industrial, and Financial Associations (CACIF), is the umbrella to eight chambers or associations that gather over 1,500 companies.
+The largest one, Coordinating Committee of Agricultural, Commercial, Industrial, and Financial Associations (CACIF), is the umbrella to seven chambers or associations that gather over 1,500 companies.
 The American Chamber of Commerce (AmCham) is also very active.
 All chambers accept U.S. companies as members.

-These associations have an active role in advocating for rule of law, transparency, economic growth, trade, competitiveness, and corporate social responsibility.
+These associations have an active role in advocating for economic growth, trade, competitiveness and corporate social responsibility; in some cases they also push for increased rule of law and transparency.

 There are no significant limitations on selling U.S. products or services to the Guatemalan market, as long as the exporter or seller complies with the regulations and laws that apply to the specific product.